-- To ensure the utmost safety of girls and staff, parents/guardians will be required to wear a mask and only have access to a designated area at the entrance for specific pick-up and drop-off times.
+- To ensure the utmost safety of participants and staff, parents/guardians will only have access to a designated area at the entrance for specific pick-up and drop-off times.
 Any parents/guardians needing to enter the building for other reasons must speak with a Girls Inc. staff member prior to arrival.

 - More pick-up and drop-off detailed information will be provided during Parent Orientation.

-- Any person picking up a girl will need photo identification and must be on the authorized pick-up list.
+- Any person picking up a participant will need photo identification and must be on the authorized pick-up list.
 If they are not on the list, we will not release your child.

 What about personal belongings?

 Girls Inc. requests that personal items of participants be limited to a water bottle.

 - Lunch boxes are approved for those opting out of our provided lunches.